-Office of Accountability and Compliance Education and Equal Access Team 620 W. Lexington St., 5th Floor Baltimore, MD 21201 Phone: 410-706-2281
+Office of Accountability and Compliance Education and Equal Access Team 620 W. Lexington St., 5th Floor Baltimore, MD 21201 Phone: 410-706-2281 Email: TitleIXCompliance@umaryland.edu Website: www.umaryland.edu/titleix

-Email: TitleIXCompliance@umaryland.edu Website: www.umaryland.edu/titleix
+The procedures for filing a complaint and campus investigation proceedings are found in the UMB Policy Prohibiting Sexual Misconduct and Sex and Gender-Based Discrimination, as well as one of two procedural documents based on the status of the accused.
+Attachment VII.A., UMB Procedures for Adjudicating Complaints Against UMB Personnel of Sexual Misconduct and Sex and Gender-Based Discrimination (Policy VI-1.60(B)) Attachment VII is followed when the respondent to a complaint is an employee.
+This procedure also offers guidance regarding the management of claims involving affiliates not directly employed by UMB.
+UMB Procedures for Adjudicating Complaints Involving Students of Sexual Misconduct and Sex and Gender-Based Discrimination (Policy VI-1.60(C)) Attachment IV outlines the process when a student is the respondent to a complaint.

-The procedures for filing a complaint and campus investigation proceedings are found in the applicable UMB Prohibiting Sexual Misconduct and Sex and Gender-Based Discrimination on Sex-Based Discrimination of Students, Attachment VII.A., and the UMB Procedures for Adjudicating Complaints Involving Students of Sexual Misconduct and Sex and Gender-Based Discrimination, Attachment VII.B.
-The University is committed to working with a complaining student and a respondent through the investigation proceeding.
-During the campus investigation, both the complainant and the respondent are entitled to the same opportunities to meet with the investigative team, submit written statements, names of witnesses and other evidence, and consult with and obtain advice from personal and legal advisors.
-Both the complainant and the respondent shall be informed of the outcome of an investigation and the final determination regarding sanctions and remedial action.
-Proven sexual harassment or sexual violence, including sexual assault, will result in remedial and disciplinary action that may include but are not limited to suspension, expulsion or dismissal.
+The University is committed to working with a complainant and a respondent through the a prompt, fair and impartial investigation process.
+During the campus investigation, both the complainant and the respondent are entitled to the same opportunities to meet with the investigator, submit written statements, names of witnesses and other evidence, and consult with and obtain advice and support from personal and/or legal advisors.
+Both the complainant and the respondent shall receive notification that is as close to simultaneous as possible with respect to of the outcome of an investigation, as well as the final determination regarding sanctions and remedial action where there is an allegation of sexual assault, domestic violence, dating violence, or stalking.
+Both the complainant and the respondent are entitled to appeal.
+Outcomes will be reached using the standard of preponderance of the evidence (more likely than not).
+Proven sexual harassment or sexual violence, including sexual assault, will result in remedial and disciplinary action that may include but are not limited to suspension, expulsion, or dismissal.